canonical/ubuntu-cloud-docs/oci/index.rst

 Ubuntu on OCI container registries
 ==================================

-**Ubuntu is one of the world's most popular container images.** A minimalistic Ubuntu image that offers the same security, versatility, and update cadence as other Ubuntu offerings.
-A developer favourite in container registries such as Docker Hub, with up to 30,000 pulls per week.
+**Ubuntu is one of the world's most popular container images,** a minimalistic Ubuntu image that offers the same security, versatility, and update cadence as other Ubuntu offerings.
+It is a developer favourite in container registries such as Docker Hub, with up to 30,000 pulls per week.

 **Available in all major OCI container registries,** such as Microsoft's ACR, Amazon's ECR, and of course, Docker Hub, as an official image from a verified publisher - Canonical.